Do you see yourself working in the building and construction industry?

 52824WA Certificate II in Building and Construction (Pathway – Trades)

-These qualifications will be delivered through a Vet in Schools delivery one day per week over Years 11 & 12.
-They are pre-vocational courses for learners seeking to gain an apprenticeship in the Construction industry.
+This qualification will be delivered through a Vet in Schools delivery one day per week over Years 11 & 12.
+This is a pre-vocational course for learners seeking to gain an apprenticeship in the Construction industry.
 On-site Work Placement modules form part of this qualification.

-In addition, these qualifications are available as traineeships: you must be employed as a trainee to enrol, and participate either full or part time or while you are still at school.
+In addition, this qualification are available as traineeships: you must be employed as a trainee to enrol, and participate either full or part time or while you are still at school.